virnarula/speechful/README.md

 < Insert Screenshots here >

 ## Technologies & Frameworks
 The front-end of this application is built with [React](https://reactjs.org/).
-For natural language processing, we are using [Mozilla's Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+For natural language processing, we are using [Google Speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
 Design element dependancies include: [Material-UI](https://material-ui.com/) and [FontAwesome](https://fontawesome.com/).

 ## Contribute
 In order to set up the project for contribution, run: